 Your research or other program objectives must be able to be conducted in-person at least partially in order to be able to come to the U.S. and begin your J-1 program.
 You cannot travel to the U.S. to begin a J-1 program that will be completely remote.
-This is based on the latest guidance from the U.S. Department of State (DOS) from June 25, 2020 that says sponsors must meet formal in-person requirements before hosting new participants.
+This is based on guidance from the U.S. Department of State (DOS) requiring sponsors to meet formal in-person requirements if hosting new Exchange Visitors.

 Before you travel, please review the “Can/Should I travel internationally?” section of our COVID-19 FAQ for advice and considerations on international travel.